piotr-go/DIY-A586/v1.9/README.md

 # DIY-A586 v1.9 by Piotr Gozdur <piotr_go>
-© DIY-A586 by Piotr Gozdur.
-COMMERCIAL USE NOT ALLOWED!
+© COMMERCIAL USE NOT ALLOWED!

 - [Board](#board)
 - [Schematic](#schematic)